Generative AI at Work: Conclusion

 \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the coefficients and 95 percent confidence interval from event study regressions of AI model deployment using the \citet{sun_estimating_2020} interaction weighted estimator.
-See text for additional details.
-Panel A plots the average handle time or the average duration of each technical support chat.
-Panel B plots the number of chats an agent completes per hour, incorporating multitasking.
-Panel C plots the resolution rate, the share of chats successfully resolved, and Panel D plots net promoter score, which is an average of surveyed customer satisfaction.
-All specifications include agent and chat year-month, location, agent tenure and company fixed effects.
-Robust standard errors are clustered at the agent level. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the impacts of AI model deployment on log(resolutions per hour) for different groups of agents.
-Agent skill is calculated as the agent's trailing three month average of performance on average handle time, call resolution, and customer satisfaction, the three metrics our firm uses to assess agent performance.
-Within each month and company, agents are grouped into quintiles, with the most productive agents in quintile 5 and the least productive in quintile 1.
-Pre-AI worker tenure is the number of months an agent has been employed when they receive access to AI recommendations.
-All specifications include agent and chat year-month, location, and company fixed effects and standard errors are clustered at the agent level. \end{singlespace} \end{footnotesize}
+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the impacts of AI model deployment on resolutions per hour for agents grouped by pre-AI skill and experience.
+For Panel A, within each month and company (e.g. the employer of an agent), agents are grouped into quintiles of a trailing three month performance index incorporating handle time, call resolution, and customer satisfaction, with the most productive agents in quintile 5 and the least productive in quintile 1.
+In Panel B, pre-AI worker tenure is the number of months an agent has been employed when they receive access to AI recommendations.
+Our regression specifications, outlined in Appendix Section \ref{asec:specifications}, include fixed effects for agent, chat year-month and agent tenure in months, for Panel A, and agent skill at deployment in Panel B. The month of AI model deployment is the month that AI output is turned on for each agent.
+We estimate these regressions with OLS and cluster standard errors at the agent level.
+Section \ref{sec:rollout} describes the rollout, Appendix Section \ref{asec:key_vars} explains construction of key variables and includes detailed regression specifications. \end{singlespace} \end{footnotesize}